 I am a mommy blogger at XYZmommyblog.com (Who calls it mommy blog anymore?) vs.

-I help moms rewrite their story, heal their wounds, and create joy, balance, and success on their own terms in all areas of life.
+I help moms rewrite their story, heal their wounds, and create joy, freedom, and meaning on their own terms in all areas of life.
 You can find out more at XYZmommyblog.com

-It is obvious that the second mommy blogger is passionate about helping moms, she believes moms can create a life they love, and she values balance, joy, success, empowerment, and freedom.
+It is obvious that the second mommy blogger is passionate about helping moms, she believes moms can create a life they love, and she values balance, joy, balance, empowerment, and success.
 It’s the best elevator pitch ever!

 As you get clear on your passion, values, and beliefs, you will create a cohesive brand that is both meaningful and profitable.
 You’ll be able to attract readers, viewers, buyers, partners, and opportunities share your passion, values, and beliefs, and it will feel natural, rewarding, and enjoyable.